 - Bring a negative control with cells that have been treated in the same manner as the cells to be sorted.

 - If the sort is multicolor, bring compensation controls.
 Compensation controls must include tubes with cells that have been treated in the same manner as cells to be sorted.
 There should be the same number of compensation tubes as there are fluorochromes in the sort.
-Each tube should have cells and single antibody staining with an antibody that the cells will show positive expression of.
+Each tube should have cells and single antibody staining with an antibody for which the cells will show positive expression.
 SINGLE COLOR EXPERIMENTS ONLY REQUIRE A NEGATIVE CONTROL.

 What do I need to bring for an experiment on the Calibur, LSR or Array?

-- Bring your cost center number and the experiment layout.
+- Bring your cost center number and the experimental layout (plate or tube).

 - Bring a negative control with cells that have been treated in the same manner as the cells to be analyzed.

-If the experiment is multicolor, bring compensation controls.
+- If the experiment is multicolor, bring compensation controls.
 Compensation controls must include tubes with cells that have been treated in the same manner as the cells to be analyzed.
 There should be the same number of compensation tubes as there are fluorochromes.
-Each tube should have cells (or Comp beads) and a single antibody which the cells will show a positive expression for.
+Each tube should have cells (or Comp beads) and a single antibody for which the cells will show positive expression.
 SINGLE COLOR EXPERIMENTS ONLY REQUIRE A NEGATIVE CONTROL.

-What number do I call if I want to schedule an appointment for an instrument?
+What number do I call if I want to schedule an appointment?

 402-559-6267.
 Tell lab personnel what you are bringing, what you want done to them, and how many samples.